is now available! Read about the new features and fixes from September.

 errors and warnings

-You can filter problems either by type ('errors', 'warnings') or text matching.
+You can filter problem list either by type ('info', 'errors', 'warnings') or by matching text.

 Change language mode